This article was published March 15, 2018. Any events or information released subsequent to that date would not be reflected within it.

 Your tax obligations

-Since 2014, the IRS considers bitcoin or other cryptocurrencies as a capital asset and must be treated as property for tax purposes.
-Like stocks or bonds, any gains or losses from the sale or exchange of bitcoin or other virtual currency is taxed as a capital gain or loss.
-Net capital losses up to $3,000 can be deducted in a given tax year and, anything over that amount can be carried over into future tax years.
+Since 2014, the IRS has considered Bitcoin and other cryptocurrencies to be capital assets, and they must be treated as property for tax purposes.
+As with stocks or bonds, any gains or losses from the sale or exchange of Bitcoin or other virtual currency are taxed as capital gains or losses.
+Net capital losses up to $3,000 can be deducted in a given tax year, and anything over that amount can be carried over into future tax years.

-So far, the IRS also hasn't ruled if cryptocurrencies can benefit from a like-kind exchange, says Mike Slack, lead tax research analyst at The Tax Institute at H&R Block.
+So far, the IRS hasn't ruled on whether cryptocurrencies can benefit from a like-kind exchange, says Mike Slack, lead tax research analyst at The Tax Institute at H&R Block.
 This allows the sale of an asset and the acquisition of another, similar asset without incurring any tax liability from the sale of the first.

 Figuring out what you owe is complicated, though, when it comes to cryptocurrency.
-Typically, banks and brokerages will send a type of 1099 tax forms to individuals to report earnings not found on your W-2 such as dividends or proceeds from securities transactions.
-But most exchanges where investors traded virtual currencies don’t provide these forms to help with tax reporting.
+Typically, banks and brokerages will send a type of 1099 tax form to individuals to report earnings not found on your W-2 such as dividends or proceeds from securities transactions.
+But most exchanges where individuals trade virtual currencies don’t provide these forms to help with tax reporting.

 Coinbase is somewhat of an exception.
 It generates a Form 1099-K for investors who received at least $20,000 in proceeds from cryptocurrency sales in at least 200 transactions during the year.
-But if you don’t meet that criteria—like many part-time investors—you must use your account transaction history to calculate your gains (or losses).
+But if you don’t meet that criterion — like many part-time investors — you must use your account transaction history to calculate your gains (or losses).
 Coinbase, unlike most other currency exchanges ValuePenguin checked out, provides a report showing the price of each purchase and the proceeds of each sale to help with filing your taxes.

 DIY tax reporting

-Otherwise, you’re on your own to figure out your tax obligations.
-Here’s how to go about it.
+Aside from the tools listed above, you’re on your own to figure out your tax obligations.
+Here are some tips for how to go about it.

 - If you have too many transactions to handle yourself, turn to Bitcoin.tax or Cointracking.info, which will tell you what to input in your Schedule D based on your trading history.
 These services may charge a fee if you exceed a certain number of transactions.

-- If self-reporting seems too daunting, seek the advice of an accountant or tax adviser to make sure you file and pay the correct amount of taxes.
+- If self-reporting seems too daunting, seek the advice of an accountant or tax advisor to make sure you file and pay the correct amount in taxes.

-- To be prepared next time, set aside money each time you make a taxable trade to compensate for the tax associated with that transaction.
+- To be prepared, set aside money each time you make a taxable trade to compensate for the tax associated with that transaction.
 Your long-term capital gains tax is determined by your tax bracket.